The European: Ms. Mouffe, you argue that many countries in the European Union are in a situation of “post-politics.” What do you mean by that?

 This interview originally appeared on The European’s European Elections Special Website.
 For more articles visit: http://en.theeuropean.eu

 Did you like the conversation?
-Read one with Edi Rama: "Europe should not be afraid of being Europe"
+Read one with Tim Bale: "Three-thirds of Conservative MPs are Eurosceptic"